 Outside the UGA:

-Campfires shall not be conducted within 25 feet of a structure or combustible material.
-Conditions which could cause a fire to spread within 25 feet of a structure shall be eliminated prior to ignition.
+Campfires and/or barbecue pits shall not be conducted within 25 feet of a line or any structures or combustible materials, such as fences, power poles, trees/shrubs, etc, or under conditions that could cause a fire to spread.
 Campfires shall be constantly attended until the fire is extinguished.